IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ## Packaging stage

-You can choose from either creating a package using the [PackageBuildOutputs](#packagebuildoutputssh) script that can be deployed with IBM Wazi Deploy or the [UCD packaging](#ucdpackagingsh) that creates the UCD shiplist and UCD component version
+Depending on the Deployment Manager tool you are using, you can choose from either creating a package with the [PackageBuildOutputs](#packagebuildoutputssh) script that can be used with IBM Wazi Deploy, or the [UCD packaging](#ucdpackagingsh) script that creates the UCD shiplist and UCD component version.

 ### packageBuildOutputs.sh

 This script is to execute the `PackageBuildOutputs.groovy` that packages up the build outputs and optionally uploads it to an artifact repository to publish the artifacts created by a DBB build in the pipeline.

-When uploading into the artifact repository, it implements strict conventions about the structure in the Artifact repository.
+When uploading the archive to an artifact repository, this script implements naming conventions for the repository layout.
 The conventions are implemented in [utilities/packageUtils.sh](utilities/packageUtils.sh).
-The rules are:
+The rules for the naming conventions are detailed hereafter.

-For any temporary, preliminary build that uses the `pipelineType=build`, the outputs are uploaded into the directory `build/<reference>/<application>-<buildIdentifier>`:
+For any preliminary build (that uses the `pipelineType=build`), the outputs are uploaded into the directory `build/<reference>/<application>-<buildIdentifier>`:

 * **build** is defined for any builds, that are considered to some extend temporary and preliminary.
-* **reference** is the branch name from which the builds originates from, so for instance `feature/123-update-mortgage-computation`, `main` or any hotfix and epic branches.
+* **reference** is the name of the branch which the build originates from: for instance, `feature/123-update-mortgage-computation`, `main` or any hotfix and epic branches.
-* **tarFile.tar** is computed by the application name and a unique build identifier (see argument `-i`), such as the pipeline build number that is passed in by the pipeline template.
-If it is not provided, it will use the current timestamp.
+* The archive's file name is computed using the application's name and a unique build identifier (`-i` argument).
+This parameter is typically the pipeline build number that is passed by the pipeline orchestrator.
+If a build identifier is not provided, the current timestamp is used.

-For release builds that use the `pipelineType=release`, the outputs are uploaded into the directory `release/<reference>/<application>-<buildIdentifier>`:
+For release builds (that use the `pipelineType=release`), the archive is uploaded to the directory `release/<reference>/<application>-<buildIdentifier>`:

 * **release** is defined for release builds.
-* **reference** is planned release name, so for instance `rel-1.2.3` (mandatory argument `-r`).
+* **reference** is the release name: for instance, `rel-1.2.3` (provided through the mandatory `-r` argument).
-* **tarFile.tar** is computed by the application name, the release name (`-r`) and the unique build identifier (see argument `-i`), such as the pipeline build number that is passed in by the pipeline template.
-If it is not provided, it will use the current timestamp.
+The archive's file name is computed using the application's name, the release name (`-r` argument) and a unique build identifier (`-i` argument).
+This parameter is typically the pipeline build number that is passed by the pipeline orchestrator.
+If a build identifier is not provided, the current timestamp is used.

 #### Invocation